 Installing the Simple Image Sizes plugin

-Using Simple Image Sizes to see what image sizes have been set
+Using Simple Image Sizes to identify additional image sizes

-In addition to the default WordPress image sizes (i.e. Thumbnail size, Medium size and Large size), Simple Image Sizes will show built-in image sizes (set by other plugins and themes) and additional image sizes (set by the theme/plugin developer).
+In addition to the default WordPress image sizes (i.e. Thumbnail size, Medium size and Large size), Simple Image Sizes will show additional image sizes (set by the theme/plugin developer).

 Using Simple Image Sizes to generate new images